 Your weight loss has stalled.
 And, even worse, you’ve gained a few pounds.
 No worries!
 Our dietitians explain three things you can do to start losing weight again — and three useless strategies to avoid.

 Not all starchy foods are bad.
-But eating too many processed carbs can stall your weight loss progress, our dietitians say.
+But eating too many processed carbs can stall weight loss progress.
 Here are four starches to avoid.

 You hope to lose weight, so you’re trying to eat healthy.
-Should you add a starch to the lean protein and veggies in your meals, or not?
+Should you add a starch to your meals, or not?
 Our dietitians weigh in.

 When you’re dieting, will the occasional burger and fries, or piece of chocolate cake, give you a reprieve — or undo all your hard work?
 Our dietitians explain the advantages and disadvantages of ‘cheat meals.’